-Descriptions of the INFJ personality type often emphasize our peaceful natures, and point out that we have a hard time dealing with conflict.
-For example, one of the reasons a commenter on my INFJ Loki post argued my typing is inaccurate was because he couldn’t imaging INFJs “carrying on a constant fight with everyone around you for the majority of your existence.”
-INFJs are also described as disconnected from the world, and unlikely to feel involved in the reality of what’s going on around us.
-Though both of these can be true, we’re not completely harmless.
-Just ask my siblings.
-Every personality type has a dark side, and INFJs can be just as scary as everyone else.
+Descriptions of the INFJ personality type often emphasize our peaceful natures and ignore any hint of a “dark side.”
+For example, one commenter on my INFJ Loki post argued my typing is inaccurate because he couldn’t imagin an INFJ “carrying on a constant fight with everyone around you for the majority of your existence.”
+He knows INFJs are generally peaceful and conflict-avoidant, and couldn’t buy an INFJ as this type of villain.

-Let’s dive into the sciencey-part of Myers-Briggs theory for a moment.
-An INFJ’s dominant function is Introverted Intuition (Ni), which means the shadow function which emerges in times of stress it Extroverted Sensing (Se).
+Let’s dive into the sciencey-part of Myers-Briggs® theory for a moment.
+An INFJ personality type’s* dominant function is Introverted Intuition (Ni), which means the less-developed function which emerges in times of stress is Extroverted Sensing (Se).

 Naomi L. Quenk’s book Was That Really Me?
 How Everyday Stress Brings Out Our Hidden Personality* is an excellent resource for how each type reacts to stress with their inferior function.
-Types with dominant Se use it effectively, but shadow functions are underdeveloped and so INFJs are not comfortable when forced to use sensing.
+Types with dominant Se use it effectively, but INFJs are not comfortable when forced to use their sensing side.
 On a small level, making a “sensing mistake” that involves facts or details can make us “annoyed or defensive.”
 On a larger level, times of stress trigger what Quenk calls a “grip experience,” where the inferior function takes over (all quotes in this section from chapter 11 of her book).

 Their hypersensitivity to potentially dangerous surroundings can promote uneasiness about people as well. … An INFJ said she “becomes suspicious.
 Usually I’m tolerant, curious, and compassionate, so ‘out of character’ for me means I’m unaccepting and frustrated with the world.” …

 The altered state of any inferior function is typically accompanied by a lessening of social controls and therefore more frequent expressions of anger.
 However, the character of that anger may be different for different types.
 For INTJs and INFJs, the “cause” of distress is often one or more “objects” in the environment.
-The anger directed at either things or people may therefore be more focused, intense, and extreme than with other inferior functions.
+The anger directed at either things or people may therefore be more focused, intense, and extreme than with other inferior functions (Quenk).

 Don’t underestimate my gentle nature.
 I’m not all warm fuzzies and smiles.
 If you cross one of my deeply held inner values, I become extremely outspoken and crusading.
 If I see someone else being hurt, I’ll have a strong urge to be their protector and defend them.
 An angry INFJ can deliver a wrath and intensity you’ve probably never experienced before.
 Think Jesus in the temple with whips, turning over the money changers’ tables.